ikz87/dots-2.0/README.md

 - xwinfo

 ### Other
-- [FT-Labs-picom](https://github.com/FT-Labs/picom) more stable fork of picom with better looking animations (no shadows for now, as they are glitchy at the moment).
+- [FT-Labs-picom](https://github.com/FT-Labs/picom) more stable fork of picom with better looking animations.
 - [pop_report](https://github.com/ikz87/pop_report) used in some scripts.

 ### Optional